IN YOUR BOX THIS WEEK

 Every week I'll share the links to some of my favorite recipes for the produce in your box from my own blog as well as my favorite bloggers and chefs.
 I am a master recipe substituter so be sure to read my notes before clicking through to see what vegetables I am swapping for others and how I adapt favorite recipes time and time again with whatever is in season!
 Though some of the recipes I share may look complicated, I also love sharing tips for streamlining or suggesting other preparation suggestions in the notes of the recipes.

-Vegetarian, Vegan (with cashew cream), Gluten-Free
+Vegetarian, Vegan (without the yogurt), Gluten-Free

-Apple, Fennel & Kohlrabi Salad // Fennel, Kohlrabi // Fennel and kohlrabi are, in my humble opinion, two of the most misunderstood vegetables we grow.
+Apple, Fennel & Kohlrabi Salad // Uses Fennel, Kohlrabi // Fennel and kohlrabi are, in my humble opinion, two of the most misunderstood vegetables we grow.
 My solution?
 Throw them together with some fresh apple, funky blue cheese and toasted walnuts for a quick salad that is delectable as it is simple.
 Raw fennel is hard for folks to get behind but shave it real thin and put it with some strong flavors and I guarantee you'll be happy you did!